the-J/WhiteGoat/README.md

 #####I need a few things:

-- Handle followed twitch channels (that's where I'm gonna start - learning purposes)
+- Handle followed twitch channels DONE - (that's where I'm gonna start - learning purposes)
 - Setup calendar reminders with option of assigning users
 - **RUN HIM ON RASPBERRY-PI with armv7 processor**
 - Who knows what more...